 - Potential dangerous drops in blood pressure

-Since the O-Shot® is made from your own blood it has no known side-effects.
+Because the O-Shot is made from your own blood, it has no known side-effects.

 Additional Information about PRP and the Science behind it: